AdrienFabre/CV/README.md

 - Feedback - Krzysztof Balejko - Student at Makers - Paring: "Adrien starts each of his projects with careful planing and I was invited to join in before both bowling and front-end API challenges.
 During the process Adrien has demonstrated his abilities of modelling user interaction."

 - Feedback - Dan Groze - Student at Makers - Collaborated on the final project: "I like that you always start tackling a problem with lots of planning, you are a master at diagramming and modelling.
-This helped all our team during our final project to understand our task better.
+This helped all our team during our final project to understand our task better."

 ### Team Player - Excellent Communicator